lewsid/dinkly/README.md

 Dinkly CLI Tools
 ================

-Generate Dinkly datamodel files (*will not* overwrite existing custom classes, but *will* drop and recreate tables):
+Generate all Dinkly datamodel files (*will not* overwrite existing custom classes).
+To insert model sql, use the '-i' option:

+	php tools/gen_models.php [-i]

+Generate a single Dinkly datamodel file.
+To insert model sql, use the '-i' option:

-	php tools/gen_models.php
+	php tools/gen_models.php -m <module name> [-i]

 Generate a new Dinkly module: